Whoaa512/starred/README.md

 ## Rust

+- [web-infra-dev/oxc](https://github.com/web-infra-dev/oxc) - ⚓ A suite of high-performance tools for JavaScript and TypeScript written in Rust.
 - [biomejs/biome](https://github.com/biomejs/biome) - A toolchain for web projects, aimed to provide functionalities to maintain them.
 - [zbirenbaum/copilot-rs](https://github.com/zbirenbaum/copilot-rs) - Copilot LSP implementation in Rust
 - [praetorian-inc/noseyparker](https://github.com/praetorian-inc/noseyparker) - Nosey Parker is a command-line program that finds secrets and sensitive information in textual data and Git history.